 GEH | ICP Alliance (2007)

-— This 23 page, illustrated booklet accompanied an exhibit at the International Center of Photography and the George Eastman House.
+— This 23 page, illustrated booklet accompanied an exhibit at the International Center of Photography and the George Eastman House (now named the George Eastman Museum).
 Along with numerous images, it contains an interesting essay by scholar Vanessa Rocco. (purchase on amazon)

 Dear Stinkpot: Letters from Louise Brooks (read more about this book)